VOTE | Help pick our next high school football Game of the Week

-Help us pick what high school football game will be our Game of the Week on Friday, September 8.
+SACRAMENTO, Calif. — Help us pick what high school football game will be our Game of the Week for Friday, September 15.

 STAY INFORMED WITH ABC10: